-Herpes Simplex virus I or II – If hair removal is in the area of previous outbreaks, it is possible that the heat from the laser will cause a flare up of the herpes virus, so they will need to take a prescription antiviral medication for several days both before and after the treatment.
+Herpes Simplex virus I or II – If hair removal is in the area of previous outbreaks, it is possible that the heat from the laser will cause a flare-up of the herpes virus, so they will need to take prescription antiviral medication for several days both before and after the treatment.
 If an outbreak is active it is important to reschedule.

 Hertz (Hz) – The measurement an energy frequency.

 Hirsutism – (The medical term for excessive body hair) can be a symptom of an underlying medical condition.
 Such conditions are generally hormone related, e.g. polycystic ovarian syndrome.
 The first port of call, if you have excessive body hair, should be to your General Practitioner, to discuss the problem and rule out any underlying health problems, which could be causing problems, such as female facial hair (usually around the mustache or beard area) that grows like men’s hair pattern.
 There are a lot of factors that contribute (genetics, hormones)

 Hollow Cheeks – Condition describing the collagen and fat inside of the cheeks that may be a sign of aging.
 Lips can be re-volumized by adding injections or fillers around the mouth for a more youthful, radiant appearance.